Technical Specifications

 Device:

-Servo-motor driven two-axis DSLR camera mount with built-in microcomputer and wireless networking with a Linux operating system
+Servo-motor driven two-axis DSLR camera mount with built-in microcomputer and wireless networking

 Camera: